GitJuski/Linux-servers/h4-GJ(In-progress).md

 Well at this point I was closer to the solution but I got some things to take care of so I had to stop here and continue this later.
 It was 10:53 AM at the time.

 I was back in business at 7:06 PM with a new mouse!
 Now I was in a bit of a pickle.
 I could mod the /home/juski dir permissions or I could use the /var/www/html as the documentroot.
 Either of these would probably fix the issue.
 I had a feeling that the permissions mod would create a security risk since I'm giving more permissions to /home/juski directory, On the other hand the whole point of this machine is to host a website and nothing else.
 I decided to try if the modification of permissions would work.
-So I found a command `namei -m` and I used `namei -m /home/juski/publicwebsite/`.
+So I found a command `namei -m` (StackExchange, answer by user59736 2014) and I used `namei -m /home/juski/publicwebsite/`.
 The output clearly showed that the juski directory was missing permissions so I ran `sudo chmod +x juski`.
 After running this command an x spawned at the end and middle of the juski line.
 This essentially means that the group juski and others have x (excecute) permissions here.

 ![50](Screenshots/4/50.png)